Skip to main content

 Change

 Since 2008, TIPQC has engaged with birthing hospitals throughout Tennessee in order to improve maternal and infant outcomes.
-Through collaboration and coordination of high impact quality improvement initiatives, TIPQC works with healthcare providers, nurses, and other clinicians, patients and families, community partners, and public health leaders throughout the state to decrease health disparities and improve health outcomes for birthing people and their infants.
+Through collaboration and coordination of high impact quality improvement initiatives, TIPQC works with healthcare providers, nurses, and other clinicians, patients and families, community partners, and public health leaders throughout the state to improve health outcomes for all moms and their infants.
 Together we can!

 84%